piratefsh/piratefsh.github.io/_posts/2015-08-27-webrtc-stun-turn-servers.md

 date:   2015-08-27 15:11:00
 event: "Week 2 at Recurse Center"
 categories: projects
-excerpt: "<p>I thought the hard part of building a WebRTC ap was over.
-Not quite -- it was now time to deploy it and a STUN/TURN server.</p>"
+excerpt: "<p>I built a video chat app last week.
+Now it was time to deploy it and a STUN/TURN server.
+Lots of frustrated configuration work happened.</p>"
 ---

 So I finally have a working WebRTC video chat app, and it's up over here: [45.55.61.164:2013](45.55.61.164:2013).
 And it works! \*throws confetti\*.